Wendy Alexander: Election

-Following the Scottish Parliament elections in May 2007, Alexander became Shadow Cabinet Secretary for Finance and Sustainable Growth.
-Following Jack McConnell's resignation in August 2007, she announced her candidacy for Leader of the Labour Party in Scotland.
-Alexander laid out her vision to "Renew the party organisation, reform the policies, and reconnect the Labour Party in Scotland with its electorate".
-Other contenders ruled themselves out and she was elected unopposed by Labour MSPs on 14 September 2007.
+Following the May 2007 Scottish Parliament election, Alexander became Shadow Cabinet Secretary for Finance and Sustainable Growth.
+After Jack McConnell resigned as leader in August 2007, she announced her candidacy to succeed him.
+Her stated priorities were to renew the party organisation, reform its policies, and reconnect Scottish Labour with voters.
+After the other potential candidates withdrew, Labour MSPs elected her unopposed on 14 September 2007.